 Good restaurants are plentiful in Waikiki, especially downtown, but don't overlook food trucks and hole-in-the-wall places in the city's different neighborhoods.

 Few Honolulu restaurants offer the types of foods that were prepared by the early Hawaiians.
 It's mostly at a luau that you'll encounter lomi salmon, kalua pig, poi (taro ground into a purple paste) and laulau (salted pork, chicken or fish, wrapped in a taro leaf and baked).
 A word about the luau, the traditional Hawaiian feast whose main dish is a roasted kalua pig: There are some excellent ones, and there are some real losers, but they all tend to be pricey.
 In any case, one luau is usually plenty.
-The best luau we've found is at the Royal Hawaiian Hotel.
+One of the best is at the Royal Hawaiian Hotel.
 You might want to ask other visitors which ones they've attended and seek a recommendation.

-Standard fare for most Hawaii residents these days is the inexpensive plate lunch available in many cafes and from outdoor lunch wagons, where they are served in a paper box that is perfect for a casual outdoor meal.
+Standard fare for most Hawaii residents is the inexpensive plate lunch available in many cafes and from outdoor lunch wagons, where they are served in a paper box that is perfect for a casual outdoor meal.
 A plate lunch typically consists of a serving of fried meat, chicken or seafood, macaroni salad, two scoops of white rice and sometimes corn or pickled cabbage.
 There are a number of these operations serving shrimp along Kamehameha Highway.
 Look for the sandwich-board signs and tented picnic tables.
 Dining there is a no-frills atmosphere, but locals and tourists alike keep going back for more.